Simplon-IA-Bdx-1/realestate-aro-nicolas-nicolas-rodolphe-project/README.md

   - You can now install the dependencies with the `pip install -r ./env/requirements.txt` command.

 For Windows :
-  - Create an environement at the root of the repo : `python3 -m venv envImmo`
+  - Create an environement at the root of the repo : `python -m venv envImmo`
   - Activate it move to `envImmo\Scripts` then `activate`
   - Back to the root of repo.
   - You can now install the dependencies with the `pip install -r ./env/requirements.txt` command.